Get Help Now: 1-877-558-0333

 What is the abortion pill?

-The abortion pill—also referred to as medical abortion, chemical abortion, RU-486 or self-managed abortion—is usually used to reference the two-pill process that includes medications mifepristone and misoprostol taken to terminate the pregnancy of a developing baby within the first 10 weeks.
+The abortion pill—also referred to as medical abortion, chemical abortion, or self-managed abortion—is usually used to reference the two-pill process that includes medications taken to terminate the pregnancy of a developing baby within the first 10 weeks.
 It is NOT the morning-after pill.

-The first pill, mifepristone, is prescribed within the first seven to ten weeks of pregnancy and given at the office visit to block the effects of progesterone.
+The first pill is prescribed within the first seven to ten weeks of pregnancy and given at the office visit to block the effects of progesterone.
 Progesterone is an essential hormone which women naturally produce that provides vital nutrients needed for the developing baby to thrive.
 Without progesterone, pregnancies will fail.
-The second drug, misoprostol, is taken at home 6-48 hours later and causes cramping and bleeding in order to empty the uterus and expel the baby.
+The second drug is taken at home 6-48 hours later and causes cramping and bleeding in order to empty the uterus and expel the baby.

 Over half of American abortions occur via the abortion pill.
 As these numbers continue to rise, we believe no woman should feel forced to finish a chemical abortion she regrets starting.